Wambui-123/Instagram/README.md

 ## Description
-A photo gallery web application made using Django.
+A web application just like instagram that lets you upload posts and edit your own profile pictures made using Django.

 ## Technologies Used
 * Python 3.7.4